isa-nurbek/leet-code-challenges/Arrays/02-Medium/01-Three Number Sum/README.md

 <details>
 <summary>Hint 1</summary>

-TUsing three for loops to calculate the sums of all possible triplets in the array would generate an algorithm that runs in O(n³) time, where n is the length of the input array.
+Using three for loops to calculate the sums of all possible triplets in the array would generate an algorithm that runs in O(n³) time, where n is the length of the input array.
 Can you come up with something faster using only two for loops?

 </details>